Free skate ramp plans skate boarder

 Space

 I've been getting a lot of emails from people trying to squeeze a halfpipe in a small space.
 I'll do a length breakdown of the smallest 3 foot halfpipe I can think of.
-Each of the transitions needs to be 5.5 feet long (when using a 6' 10" transition, you could make this length smaller by using a steeper transition, but I would not recommend it).
-For a 3 foot high pipe, the ideal flatbottom is about 8 feet in length, I can see this being reduced to 4 feet, but only if it is absolutely nessesary.
-Then the smallest platforms I would recommend building is 1 foot, which brings the total length of the pipe to 17 feet.
+Each of the transitions needs to be about 6 feet long (when using a 6' 10" transition, you could make this length smaller by using a steeper transition).
+For a 3 foot high pipe, the ideal flatbottom is about 8 feet in length, I can see this being reduced to 4 feet, but only if it is absolutely necessary.
+Then the smallest platforms I would recommend building is 1 foot, which brings the total length of the pipe to 18 feet (17.88 to be more precise).

 As far as width goes, the plans show an 8 foot wide halfpipe, the smallest width worth building is about 4 feet (in my opinion).